FiAlb/portfolio/README.md

    Skills: Geographical data visualization, working with libraries such as GeoPandas.

+### Project_5: Digitalisation in the European Union

+   This Capstone Project "Digitalisation in the European Union" was a team effort with two of my colleagues and we analised different factors influencing the state of digitalisation in European countries.

+   Skills: Hypothesis Testing.

 Moreover, the python notebooks "Conditions", "Dictionaries_and_Loops", and "Lists" show examples of the respective data structures.